Researchers uncover how the immune system clears, or in some cases helps, bacteria after infection.

 Latent TB infection.
-This happens when a person has TB bacteria in their body, but no symptoms of the disease.
+This happens when a person has TB bacteria in their body but no symptoms of the disease.
 The infected person's immune system walls off the TB organisms.
 And the TB stays inactive throughout life in most people who are infected.
-This person would have a positive skin or blood test for TB, but a normal chest X-ray.
+This person would have a positive skin or blood test for TB but a normal chest X-ray or one that only shows past scarring from the disease.
 They would have no signs of active infection in other parts of the body.

 TB disease.
 This person has signs and symptoms of an active TB infection.
-The person could have a positive or negative skin or blood test for TB.
-And a positive chest X-ray, biopsy, or other finding showing an active infection.
+The person could have a positive or negative skin or blood test for TB and a positive chest X-ray, sputum culture, lung biopsy, or other finding showing an active infection.

 What causes TB?

-The main TB bacteria is Mycobacterium tuberculosis (M. tuberculosis).
-Many people infected with this bacteria never have active TB.
+The main TB bacterium is Mycobacterium tuberculosis (M. tuberculosis).
+Many people infected with this bacterium never have active TB.
 They remain in the inactive (latent) TB stage.
-But some will develop active TB anytime from months to years or even decades after being exposed.
-The chance of developing active TB increases in babies and children and in older adults.
-It also increases in people with a weak immune system, especially those with HIV.
-Or in those getting medicines that suppress the immune system.
+But some will develop active TB anytime from months to years, or even decades, after being exposed.
+The chance of developing active TB is high in babies and children and in older adults.
+It also is more likely in people with a weak immune system.
+This includes people with HIV, an organ or stem cell transplant, or who are taking immune suppressing medicines.

-The TB bacteria is spread through the air when an infected person coughs, sneezes, speaks, sings, or laughs.
-It?s very unlikely to be spread from personal items that a person with TB has touched.
+The TB bacterium is spread through the air most often when a person with an active lung infection coughs, sneezes, speaks, sings, or laughs.
+It's very unlikely to be spread from personal items that a person with TB has touched.
 Good ventilation can limit the spread of TB to other people.
 But early diagnosis and treatment of the person with active TB is most important.
 It's also important to limit other people's exposure.
 This means using masks and respiratory isolation.